eclipse-sumo/sumo/docs/web/docs/Models/Emissions/PHEMlight.md

 ### Remarks on PM emission

 Currently, only exhaust emissions are being reported.
-Therefore, PM or PM10 in PHEMLight is equivalent to PM2.5.
+Therefore, PMx from PHEMLight is equivalent to PM2.5.

 ### Remarks on Hybrid vehicles